sg893052/sonic-buildimage/platforms/pddf/pddf_developer_guide.md

 ```

 ## Supporting Files
-There are a couple of supporting files which is required for bringing up the platform with PDDF drivers and plugins.
+There are a couple of supporting files which are required for bringing up the platform with PDDF drivers and generic device-object classes.
 * pddf_swtich_svc.py
-	* This script is was created to provide a switching mechanism between PDDF mode (devices up with generic drivers and plugins) and non-PDDF mode (devices are up with platform specific drivers and plugins).
+	* This script is created to provide a switching mechanism between PDDF mode (devices up with generic drivers and device-object classes) and non-PDDF mode (devices are up with platform specific drivers and object classes).
 However, if the platform is being developed using PDDF only, then there is no switching required.
 	* This script is required only because there is a hard dependency of pddf_util.py script on the presence of this switch service script.
 On the switch, this file should be present in the same folder as pddf_util.py script, i.e. /usr/local/bin/.
 	* Vendor needs to provide pddf_swtich_svc.py as an empty python module. e.g.
 		```